Wotcnt/Polyrifringence-Engine/README.md

 ### ✨ 6.
 “Is this related to quantum mechanics?”
 **Answer:** Indirectly.
-The model operates within classical optics but demonstrates *quantum-like coherence behavior* emerging from recursion.
+The model operates within classical optics but demonstrates *quantum-like coherence behaviour* emerging from recursion.
 It doesn’t replace quantum theory - it complements it by showing how classical feedback can approximate quantum stability.

 ---